Iota Alpha Pi: History

 In 1924, a Rotation Scholarship Fund was created, allowing money to be loaned to worthy students by the sorority on the expectation of it being repaid.
 In 1925 the sorority began creating its own semi-annual bulletin.

 Iota joined the National Panhellenic Conference as an associate member in November 1953 and became a full member on November 4, 1957.
 Although many chapters were planned, Iota Alpha Pi could not keep up with its rapidly growing competitors.

 Historian Marianne Sanua recounts the life of Iota Alpha Pi in her book, Going Greek: Jewish College Fraternities in the United States, 1895-1945.
 The sorority was "not for the especially popular, affluent, or snobbish, but just a group of good friends" (p.
 81) The American Jewish Yearbook 5692 describes the sorority as Jewish in a positive way".
-This accolade probably stems from Iota's studies on women in the Bible.